OPERA-Cal-Val/calval-DISP/dolphin_PSTworkflow/README.md

 ------
 ## Running dolphin workflow

-Using the big island of Hawaii as a case example, run the dolphin workflow and generate a velocity fit to the derived time-series in 2 steps:
+Using the big island of Hawaii as a case example, run the dolphin workflow and generate a velocity fit to the derived time-series in 2 steps (NOTE, you can alternatively run this workflow directly through the `validation notebook` below):

 ### Run PST dolphin tool